vinayakrao28/Pupil_Bio_Test2/README.md

 Somatic Variant File: somatic_variant.vcf Final output containing the identified somatic variants.

 Notes
-Ensure the input file paths are correctly formatted and accessible.
+Ensure the input file paths are correctly formatted and accessible in samples_details.txt file.
-The script should be executed in the directory containing the required input files and the script itself.
+The script should be executed in the directory containing the script and samples_details.txt itself.
-Outputs are created in the working directory unless specified otherwise.
+Outputs are created in the working directory.